 This case illustrates the importance of having dedicated and experienced personal injury counsel.
 To be sure, this case could have gone either way, and many courts would likely have found that a truck driver’s negligent conduct in causing an accident could foreseeably result in a chain-reaction accident injuring third parties.

 Have You Been Injured in a Chain-Reaction Accident?

 If you or a loved one has recently been injured in a Maryland truck accident, you may be entitled to monetary compensation.
 In the case of chain-reaction accidents, you will likely need to establish that the at-fault driver’s conduct foreseeably resulted in your injuries.
-A skilled personal injury attorney at the Maryland, Virginia, and Washington, D.C. law firm of Lebowitz & Mzhen, LLC can help you understand what you will need to prove and how to proceed in seeking the compensation you deserve.
+A skilled personal injury attorney at the Maryland, Virginia, and Washington, D.C. law firm of Lebowitz & Mzhen Personal Injury Lawyers can help you understand what you will need to prove and how to proceed in seeking the compensation you deserve.
 Call 410-654-3600 today to set up a free consultation with a personal injury attorney.

 More Blog Posts:

 Plaintiff Alleging Shuttle Bus Injury Allowed to Proceed Toward Trial Against Owner Based on Actions of Third Parties, Maryland Trucking Accident Lawyer Blog, published November 3, 2016.

 Liability in Maryland Truck Accidents May Extend Beyond the Truck Driver, Maryland Trucking Accident Lawyer Blog, published October 28, 2016.